On the capacity dimension of the boundary of CAT(0) spaces: Introduction

 \begin{definition}[Capacity dimension] Let $X$ be a metric space.
 We say the capacity dimension is at most $n$, denoted by $cdim X\le n$, if there exists $0<c\le1$ and $\lambda_0$, such that for all $0<\lambda\le\lambda_0$, there is a cover $\mathcal{U}$ with $order(\mathcal{U})\le n+1, mesh(\mathcal{U})\le\lambda$, and $\mathcal{L}(\mathcal{U})\ge c\lambda$.
 The number $\frac{\mathcal{L}(\mathcal{U})}{mesh(\mathcal{U})}\ge c$ is called the capacity of $\mathcal{U}$. \end{definition}

 With the capacity dimension, Buyalo and Lebedeva proved the following theorem. \begin{theorem}[\cite{B}] Let $X$ be a visual Gromov hyperbolic space.
 Then

 \end{theorem}

 The inequality gives a new point of view to understand the asymptotic dimension: by looking at the large-scale geometry captured in the boundary.
 There are different ways to define a metric on the boundary of CAT(0) spaces.
 However, none of them is as good as the visual metric for $\delta$-hyperbolic spaces.
-In \cite{Moran2}, Moran proved some good properties of a particular class of metric on the boundary of CAT(0) spaces, which we will call Moran's metric, see definition \ref{Moranmetric}.
+In \cite{Moran2}, Moran proved some good properties of a particular class of metric on the boundary of CAT(0) spaces, the conical metric, see definition \ref{Moranmetric}.
 In particular, with this metric, she proved that the capacity dimension of the boundary of CAT(0) groups is finite.
-We believe Moran's metric is the right metric for the boundary of CAT(0) spaces to study the large-scale geometry.
+We believe the conical metric is the right metric for the boundary of CAT(0) spaces to study the large-scale geometry.

 Now the ultimate goal is to prove that the asymptotic dimension of CAT(0) groups is finite.
-With Moran's result, the question is: can we get inequality similar to the one in Theorem \ref{asdimcdiminequality}
+With Moran's result, the question is: can we get inequality similar to the one in Theorem \ref{asdimcdiminequality}.

 In this paper, we try to give a partial answer to the question above.
-In particular, we first try to understand Moran's metric better by proving the following theorem. \begin{theorem} Let X be a cobounded $\delta$-hyperbolic CAT(0) proper geodesic space.
-Let $cdim_v(\partial X)$ be the capacity dimension of the boundary of $X$ with the visual metric and $cdim_M(\partial X)$ be the capacity dimension with Moran's metric.
-Then we have $cdim_v(\partial X) = cdim_M(\partial X)$.
-In particular, for a hyperbolic CAT(0) group G, we have $cdim_v(\partial G) = cdim_M(\partial G)$. \end{theorem}
+In particular, we first try to understand the conical metric better by proving the following theorem. \begin{theorem} Let X be a cobounded $\delta$-hyperbolic CAT(0) proper geodesic space.
+Let $cdim_v(\partial X)$ be the capacity dimension of the boundary of $X$ with the visual metric and $cdim_c(\partial X)$ be the capacity dimension with the visual metric.
+Then we have $cdim_v(\partial X) = cdim_c(\partial X)$.
+In particular, for a hyperbolic CAT(0) group G, we have $cdim_v(\partial G) = cdim_c(\partial G)$. \end{theorem}

 Then we study the capacity dimension of the boundary of nonspherical buildings, which is an important class of CAT(0) spaces.

 \begin{theorem} The capacity dimension of the boundary of any nonspherical building is equal to the capacity dimension of the boundary of an apartment in the building. \end{theorem}